 work to be done or materials or supplies to be furnished and the time and place when

 bids will be opened.
-The District may accept a bid that was submitted either
+The district may accept a bid that was submitted either

 electronically or on paper.

 Bid and contract forms shall be prepared and maintained by the Vice Chancellor,